acezen3d/AzShadersDocument/README.md

 *: Some shaders support multiple renderers simultaneously to reduce the number of shaders.

 ### Shader keyword support
-To use certain Az shaders without issues, you need to update your Material Editor to v3.3.0 or later.
-This is because some Az shaders rely on shader keywords, which are only supported in newer versions of the Material Editor.
-If you use these shaders in an older version of Material Editor, you may get an error that Material Editor fails and other shader mods cannot be loaded.
+Some Az shaders rely on shader keywords, which are only supported in newer versions of Material Editor.
+To use these shaders correctly, make sure your Material Editor is updated to v3.3.0 or later.
+If you use these shaders in older versions, you may get an error that Material Editor fails and other shader mods cannot be loaded.

 ### Property category support
 It is recommended to use Material Editor v3.12.0 or later to display the property categories of certain Az shaders.
 Additionally, by disabling **Sort Properties by Type** and **Sort Properties by Name** configs, the properties will be sorted in their default order as shown in the document.